donkirkby/book-blender/docs/solutions/five-boons-of-life.md

 # Chapter IV

-“Chose yet again.”
+“Choose yet again.”
 It was the fairy's voice.

 “Two gifts remain.
 And do not despair.
 In the beginning there was but one that was precious, and it is still here.”